 Having people unwilling to leave after a session is over is a sign of success.
 This is an example of viral work: what happens when the audience can’t stop talking about what they just experienced.
 How do you get to do viral work?
 Adrian shares his success.

 How do we get people to participate at meetings?
+How can we design for easier attendee participation?
 We know that participants — people who are active learners — learn more, retain more, and retain more accurately than passive attendees.
-They are also far more likely to make valuable connections with their […]
+They are also far more […]

 Sometimes, the best thing we can do is to ask for help.
-I had been fretting for several months on how to move ahead on convening and facilitating more of the participation technique workshops that are dear to my heart.
-What would the […]
+I ask for help I had been fretting for several months on how to move ahead on convening and facilitating more of the participation technique workshops that are dear to my […]